olivierjan/6502-SBC-using-Teensy/README.md

 > 3. If you emulate a component, make sure a real IC is not actually connected, as both Teensy and the IC will put data on the bus at the same time !

 ### ROM configuration
 If you emulate a ROM, provide it as a C Array in a file called `rom.h`.
-Two ROMs are provided here:
+Three ROMs are provided here:

 1. **OSI Basic ROM** (rom.h.OSI)
 - Uses a 6850.